Chris-Saputr/NPM-Package-Analyzer/README.md

-# NPM Package Dependency Analyze
+# NPM Package Dependency Analyzer

+## Project Abstract
-This project is a single web application that analyzes a public NPM package and generates a dependency report card, helping developers make informed decisions about the library they use.
+NPM Package Dependency Analyzer is a single web application that analyzes a public NPM package and generates a dependency report card, helping developers make informed decisions about the library they use.
 The application fetches the metadata directly from https:∕∕registry.npmjs.org∕ and displays brief descriptions of versions, last updated, size of the file and so on.

 ## Features
 Package scorecards that includes